TV sizes and viewing distance

 A few more tips on TV placement

-Today's skinny, lightweight flat-panel TVs give you options: you can either go with a stand, or use a TV wall mount for on-wall placement.
+Today's skinny, lightweight TVs give you options: you can either go with a TV stand, or use a TV wall mount for on-wall placement.
 Wall-mounting saves considerable floor space and gives your home theater a nice, finished look.
-See our guide to wall-mounting your flat-panel TV for more detailed on-wall TV placement tips.
+See our guide to wall-mounting your TV for more detailed on-wall TV placement tips.

 You'll also find detailed safety tips for wall-mounted TVs in our in-depth wall-mounting guide.